The NWT is open to leisure travel. See information on COVID-19 travel guidelines

 Kilometre 96: The North’s original national park and Canada’s second-biggest, Wood Buffalo is a Switzerland-sized preserve established in 1922 to protect rare, one-tonne wood bison.
 More than 5,000 of the beasts now patrol the park, along with other creatures like endangered whooping cranes and the continent’s highest-latitude reptiles, red-sided garter snakes.
 Visitors can view these animals from the park’s campgrounds and trails, or by going paddling or taking flightseeing tours.

 Kilometre 231: From here, a narrow, rutted 13-kilometre sideroad leads to one of the North’s weirdest places: the salt plains of Wood Buffalo National Park.
 From the overlook and trails you can get a good view of this crusty white moonscape, the result of saltwater welling up from an ancient seabed.
 Strange, saline-tolerant plants are all that thrives here.
-We dare you to lick the ground.
+Keep an eye out for wildlife tracks embedded in the ground.

 - Check out the excellent Northern Life Museum and Cultural Centre, with displays on everything from the revolutionary Conibear trap, invented by local Frank Conibear, to Canus, the whooping-crane sire who largely saved his species from extinction.